-Even if you don’t usually like buying things over the internet, chances are good that stay-at-home orders and store closures during the coronavirus pandemic are compelling you to do more online shopping these days.
+Even if you don’t usually like buying things over the internet, chances are good that the coronavirus pandemic has led you to do more online shopping these days.

 What you may not know is that you could be saving money on almost every online purchase with one simple tool.